-We can also program Raspberry Pi Pico using Thonny IDE and support for Pico board is available in thonny IDE.
-You can refere to this getting started guide of Thonny MicroPython IDE:
+We can also program Raspberry Pi Pico using Thonny IDE and support for the Pico board is available in thonny IDE.
+You can refer to this getting started guide of Thonny MicroPython IDE:

-You can refer to Pico datasheet to explore further:
+You can refer to the raspberry pi Pico datasheet to explore further:

 In the coming tutorials, we will start writing our first program for the RPI Pico development board.
 Meanwhile, you may like to check these recent projects developed with Raspberry Pi Pico: